univention/univention-portal/docs/containerization/409-concept.md

 3. It is possible to reach the portal frontend via HTTP and the portal frontend does start inside of the web browser.

-   It is assumed that we will see missing and broken functionality during this milestone.
-The aim is to prove that the communication from the web browser (client) through all intermediate components (e.g. reverse proxy on the UCS instance, ingress related aspects of the kubernetes cluster) towards the portal server container is working and fully understood.
-This will reduce the risk of later surprises due to wrong assumptions or misunderstanding regarding the SouvAP integration environment.